jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27f.md

-V. T HE P RESENT W AR A ND T HE F UTURE O F S OCIALIST P ARTIES
+---
+heading: Chapter 27b
+title: "Conditions For The Success Of The Democratic Method"
+c: "firebrick"
+description: ""
+date: 2025-09-21
+weight: 193
+---

+## 5. The Present War And The Future Of Socialist Parties

 How the present war will affect the fortunes of existing socialist groups of course depends on its duration and outcome.

-For our purpose, I do not see any point in speculating about this.
-Let us however, by way of example, consider two cases out of a great many possible ones.
+Now July 1942, people expect that:

-Even now (July 1942) many observers seem to expect that Russia will emerge from the war with a great access of power and prestige, in fact that Stalin will emerge as the true victor.
+- Russia will emerge from the war with great power and prestige.
+- Stalin will emerge as the true victor

 If this should be so, it does not necessarily follow that a communist world revolution will be the consequence or even that there will be “Russification” of continental Europe accompanied by an extermination of the upper strata and a settlement of accounts with non-communist socialist (and Trotskyite) groups.
 For even barring a possible Anglo-American resistance to the expansion of Russian power, it is not certain that the self-interest of Russian autocracy will lie in that direction.

 But it is certain that the chances for such a consummation— realization of the full Lenin program—would be immeasurably increased.
 However this world revolution might differ from the Marxian idea, it would for those who are willing to accept it as a substitute doubtless cease to be a